 Is a Spinal Deformity causing my neck or back pain?

-Being one of the main structural supports of the body, our spine is genetically designed to grow in a certain direction and with a certain amount of curvature.
+Our spine is designed to grow in a certain direction with a certain amount of curvature.
 When viewed from the front, a healthy spine will appear straight up and down.
-When viewed from the side, it will adopt a gradual s-curve, bending backward from where the head sits on the neck, continuing its arc through the center of the chest, and curving slightly forward on the lumbar spine.
-When this typical development does not occur as a child, or the curvature of the spine is disrupted in later life, it can result in what we refer to as a spinal deformity.
+When viewed from the side, it will adopt a gradual S-curve.
+Your spine should bend backward from where the head sits on the neck.
+Continuing its arc through the center of the chest, a healthy spine will curve slightly forward on the lumbar spine.
+When an individual’s genetics or a traumatic event interrupts typical development during childhood or later life, a spinal deformity may result.

-The phrase “spinal deformity” is a categorical term that can be subdivided into many specific conditions.
+The phrase “spinal deformity” is a generic term that medical professionals have subdivided into many, much more specific conditions.
 In general, this term refers to any condition of the spine that results in an unnatural curve or shape.
 The causes and effects of this abnormal curvature can differ in source, direction, and severity.
-For example, take kyphosis.
-Kyphosis is the exaggerated backward curve of the upper back that is sometimes referred to as “hump-back.”
+Take kyphosis, for example.
+Kyphosis, sometimes referred to as “hunchback,” is an exaggerated backward curve of the upper back.
 Kyphosis can occur as a result of congenital, degenerative, surgical, or pathological (disease-induced) reasons.
-So, for one person, their kyphosis may occur as a result of the age-related degeneration and compression of their spine over time.
+So, for one person, their kyphosis may result from age-related degeneration or compression of the spine over time.
 For another person, their kyphosis may result from damage to the vertebrae following an accident or fall.

-Whatever the cause of the spinal deformity may be, the physicians at The Advanced Spine Center are here to help you address it.
+Whatever the cause of your spinal deformity may be, our physicians at The Advanced Spine Center are here to help you address it.
 Dr. Jason E. Lowenstein specializes in the diagnosis and treatment of spinal deformities, and has been recognized as a Top Doctor for scoliosis correction.
-Contact The Advanced Spine Center today to set up an appointment with our award-winning doctors.
+Contact The Advanced Spine Center today to set up an appointment with our team of award-winning doctors.

-Spinal deformities are usually characterized according to the type of abnormal curvature that the spine adopts.
+Medical professionals usually characterize spinal deformities according to the type of abnormal curvature that the spine adopts.
 The most common of these include:

-Lordosis: Lordosis, also called “swing back,” is an exaggerated forward curve of the lumbar spine (lower back).
+Lordosis: Lordosis, also called “sway back,” is an exaggerated forward curve of the lumbar spine (lower back).
 This condition results in the appearance of the abdomen jutting forward, and the buttocks jutting outward.
-Lordosis is less common, and can be triggered by obesity, excessive kyphosis, and spondylolisthesis.
+Obesity, excessive kyphosis, or spondylolisthesis can all trigger lordosis.

 Flatback: Flatback is a condition in which the natural curve of the lower back diminishes.
 This leads to a straight, or flat lower back that cause a ripple effect in the upper spine.
-Individuals may appear hunched over and tightness can occur in the hamstrings as their spine compensates for the lack of low back curvature.
+Individuals may appear hunched over.
+Or, tightness can occur in the hamstrings as the spine compensates for the lack of lower back curvature.

 Scheuermann’s Disease: This condition appears in children and adolescents.
 Like kyphosis, this disease causes an exaggerated hump in the thoracic spine.
-Rather than caused by degeneration, however, it is caused by disruptions in the growth of the bones in the first place.
+Rather than resulting from degeneration, however, disruptions in the growth of spinal vertebrae cause this disease.
 This condition can lead to considerable pain and disability.

-Post-Surgical Deformity: Spinal surgery can also result in a variety of deformities.
-This can occur if the surgery, especially spinal fusion surgery, was unsuccessful in fully fusing the bones or if it did not heal correctly.
-Surgical failure can result in further curving of the spine with concurrent pain and stiffness in the surgical location.
+Postsurgical Deformity: Spinal surgery can also result in a variety of deformities.
+Usually, postsurgical deformities occur when a spinal fusion procedure was unsuccessful in fully fusing the targeted bones or if the spine did not heal properly following surgery.
+Surgical failure can result in further curving of the spine with concurrent pain and stiffness at the surgical site.

 Worried that you might have one of the conditions listed above?
 Our board certified team of orthopedic spine surgeons ranks among the best spinal deformity surgeons in the world!

-One of the main diagnosing factors is that, unlike other spinal conditions, spinal deformities can often be detected externally.
+If your condition is moderate to severe, you may notice visible changes in spinal structure.
+One of the main diagnosing factors is that, unlike other spinal conditions, a physician will sometimes be able to detect a spinal deformity through visual inspection alone.
 Others will be able to notice the condition, which can aid in a speedier diagnosis.
 This visibility, however, can also be alienating to the person experiencing the deformity.
 The psychological effects of a spinal deformity can be a challenging aspect of the condition, especially for teenagers or young adults who may be dealing with scoliosis.

-Although many spinal deformities can be seen by the naked eye, imaging techniques such as X-rays, MRIs and CT scans will often also be used to help gather information.
-Your physician will use these images to fully view the spine and the conditions causing the abnormality.
-This detailed information can be used to develop a plan for treating the condition.
+Although many spinal deformities can be seen by the naked eye, physicians often use imaging techniques such as X-rays, MRIs, and CT scans to help gather additional information.
+Your physician will use these images to fully view the spine and the conditions that cause your abnormality.
+Detailed information from imaging techniques can be used to develop a plan for treating your condition.

 If the deformity is causing compression of the spinal cord, or the spinal nerves, then pain and other distressing symptoms may be experienced.
-Localized pain, radiating pain to the limbs, numbness, stiffness, limited movement, tingling, and even compression of internal organs or loss of bladder or bowel control can be experienced.
+For example, you may experience localized pain, radiating pain to the limbs, numbness, stiffness, limited movement, tingling, and even compression of internal organs or loss of bladder or bowel control.
 These symptoms may require surgery in order to rectify, especially if one is experiencing bladder or bowel incontinence.
 Please seek immediate medical attention if you are experiencing loss of movement, paralysis, or loss of bowel or bladder control, as this may be a medical emergency.

 Spinal Deformities Treatment Options